arnohovhannisyan/syncify-docs/docs/features/profiles.md

 1. Run `Syncify: Open Settings` in the command palette
 2. Click `Open file in editor`
-3. Add a new object to the `repo -> profiles` array with the following format
+3. Add a new object to the `repo.profiles` array with the following format

 ```json
 {